How to be a straight-A student?

 But this does not mean that you should forget all your friends and loved ones in order to stay focused.
 A successful student is well-rounded.
 This means that s/he can do other extracurricular activities too.
-When you follow your plans properly, you’ll have more free time that you can spend with other activities.
+When you follow your plans properly, you’ll have more free time that you can spend on other activities.

 Through advance planning, students can achieve more than academic success.

-2. Straight-A student quickly adapts adulthood.
+2. Straight-A student quickly adapts adulthood

 Another quality or habit of successful students is that they are flexible to growth.
 They make their own decisions and they do their stuff independently.
 This is a sign that they grow older.
 In other words, they learn to become responsible for their actions.

 Growing older is not always related to chronological age.
 It’s more of a mental age.
 In fact, some adolescents have better decision-making capability than adults.

 Being a student, there’s a big possibility that you live in an apartment away from home.
 You cook your own food, wash your own clothes, and buy your food supplies.
 It can be scary at first.
 But if you can be able to adapt to the new environment and new lifestyle, you’ll easily get used to it.

 Highly successful students find solutions for their problems.
 They seriously find ways to solve the obstacle.

 However, they don’t try to be boastful by not asking help.
 Of course, they need suggestions and help from others.
 In fact, finding help from other people is a sign of intelligence.

 What successful students do is that they will try to figure out how to solve a problem at hand first.
 Some companies call this the 15-minute rule.
 What this means is that, if you encounter a hard problem, do not ask for help immediately.
 Instead, spend 15 minutes trying to solve the problem.
 But if you can’t fix it, you can now ask for help.